anisurrahman0621/RegularUno/README.md

 The traversing of the whole hand is redundant for the current game structure since the first playable card is always played.
 However, this will come in handy for implementing a GUI or a game structure that requires user input to pick which card to play.
 The plan is to mark each created player as CPU controlled or user controlled.

 For now, after a "wild" card is played, the user chooses the color.
-In the near future when there is a differentiation between user controlled and CPU controlled players, the CPU controlled players will automatically pick the color that they have most of in thier hand.
+In the future, when there is a differentiation between user controlled and CPU controlled players, the CPU controlled players will automatically pick the color that they have most of in thier hand.
 CPU "levels" could be implemented with this approach and skew the likelyhood of picking the best color based on CPU "level".